Follow these tips to maximize the efficiency of your teams when using the Hours of Service features included in Verizon Connect mobile apps:

 No driving is allowed after any 8-hour on-duty period until a driver has taken the mandatory 30-minute off-duty break.

-6. Sleeper berth extension:
+6. Split sleeper-berth extension:

 Comments